| |

 and existing paint, making spot priming impractical,

-or oil base, but an acrylic primer should be used when
+is alkyd or oil base, but an acrylic primer/sealer

-the existing paint is latex.
-It's always a risk to
+should be used when the existing paint is latex.

-apply alkyd primer or alkyd paint over latex paint.
+It's always a risk to apply alkyd primer or alkyd paint

-but rather mechanical considerations: You don't want
+incompatibility but rather mechanical considerations: You

-a coating which is a very poor breather over a
+don't want a coating which is a very poor breather over a

-coating which is a good breather, as this can lead
+coating which is a good breather, as this can lead to

-with little elasticity over a coating of high
+elasticity over a coating of high elasticity, as this can

-elasticity, as this can lead to alligatoring.
+lead to alligatoring.

-The caulking is performed next, allowing you to apply
+The caulking and nail hole filling is performed next,

-two film forming coats over it.
+allowing you to apply two film forming coats over it.

 My two favorite all-purpose caulks are DAP 35 year clear